-If the interest rate had increased / decreased by 10 basis points, the Company's net profit (loss) would have increased or decreased by \$1,247 thousand and \$812 thousand for years 2023 and 2022, respectively, with all other variable factors remaining constant.
+If the interest rate had increased / decreased by 10 basis points, the Company's net profit (loss) before tax would have increased or decreased by \$1,293 thousand and \$1,558 thousand for years 2024 and 2023, respectively, with all other variable factors remaining constant.
 This is mainly due to the variable rates of the Company's bank deposits and borrowing.